 This tool is available in the form of a CLI-based utility, as well as a plugin to the OWASP ZAP and PortSwigger Burp Suite.
 It allows you to export the results in JSON-like files from the command line interface.

 Sandbox Attack Surface Analysis Tools: Google’s attack surface tool is a useful utility built for Windows users.
 It helps Windows-based users unveil the real attack surface of your OS, services and web applications running on the Microsoft platforms. l After performing a deep-level analysis of Windows OS, it will extract as much information as possible for you to evaluate the size of your attack surface.

 Some of the objects inspected by this tool include files, registry, network stack, ports, running processes, as well as NT system calls and objects.

 Today we discovered that we all have an attack surface area exposed to the Internet.
 So what are you doing to reduce risks on both the digital and the human side?

 Are you a security researcher working on a blue or red team?
 In both cases, we can help you discover the attack surface of any company in the world.

-Start researching for penetration testing purposes or to reduce the attack surface of your own company today: Book a SurfaceBrowser™ demo with our sales team, or move one step forward and sign up for our 7-day trial for only $49 to discover our powerful all-in-one passive reconnaissance toolkit.
+Start researching for penetration testing purposes or to reduce the attack surface of your own company today: Book a SurfaceBrowser™ demo with our sales team to discover our powerful all-in-one passive reconnaissance toolkit.